atcq9876/bank-tech-test/plan.md

     - throw error: invalid withdrawal (amount is negative)
     - throw error: invalid withdrawal (amount is 0)
     - (refactor)
-    - throw error: invalid withdrawal (amount is not a number/int)
+    - throw error: invalid withdrawal (amount is not a 2dp float)
-        - string
+        - int
-        - nil/null
+        - several dp floatr
     - (refactor)

+- printBankStatement()
+    - (throw error?) before any deposits or withdrawals (i.e., empty statement)

 - all features
     - a deposit, a withdrawal, another deposit, another withdrawal, then printBankStatement